 Overview: Teaching teenage boys?
 It IS possible to create a good experience for you AND for them!
 Check out these MUST KNOW tips to make teaching enjoyable again!

-My oldest son is about to turn 17.
-He has been driving himself and his brother to basketball practice and to youth group events for almost a year.
+My oldest son is only a few months away from turning 18.
+He has been driving himself and his brother to basketball practice and to youth group events for the last few years.
+And he is a responsible driver!
+So much so that we’ve also been trusting him to give his friends rides to gatherings as well.
 It has been mind-blowing to see the amount of maturity this son has gained from this one act alone.
 I’m still trying to figure out how my son got so old so fast!